-At the heart of what Kelso called "binary economics"25 or "the economics of reality"26 is a simple but revolutionary proposition: Own or be owned.
+At the heart of what Kelso called "binary economics" or "the economics of reality" is a simple but revolutionary proposition: Own or be owned.
 Today most political and business leaders and academic economists assume that the mass of people can only earn a living through their work, and where that is insufficient, through welfare or charity.
-They, like most people, remain blind to the reality that accelerating technological progress makes it possible, even necessary, to solve the income distribution problems of our global economy through the widespread ownership of the labor-saving technologies that Buckminster Fuller called "energy slaves."27 Kelso asserted that people could legitimately create economic value through two (thus binary) factors of production:
+They, like most people, remain blind to the reality that accelerating technological progress makes it possible, even necessary, to solve the income distribution problems of our global economy through the widespread ownership of the labor-saving technologies that Buckminster Fuller called "energy slaves."
+23

+Kelso asserted that people could legitimately create economic value through two (thus binary) factors of production:

-- Labor (which Kelso defined as all forms of economic work by people, including manual, intellectual, creative, and entrepreneurial work, and so-called "human capital"), and - Capital (which Kelso defined as anything non-human contributing to the production of marketable goods and services, including tools, machines, land, structures and infrastructural improvements, management systems, and patents).
+- Labor (which Kelso defined as all human forms of economic work, including manual, intellectual, creative, and entrepreneurial work, and so-called "human capital"), and - Capital (which Kelso defined as any non-human input to the production of marketable goods and services, including tools, machines, land, structures and infrastructural improvements, management systems, and patents).